April 27

 Ball bearing fans run quieter and last longer.

-Fans are an important feature of a portable induction cooktop because without them, the units can easily overheat and shut down (or worse, burn themselves up).
-Therefore, you want a good fan.
+Fans are an important feature of a portable induction cooktop because without them, the units can overheat and shut down (or worse, burn themselves up).

 Burner Size